ivank/laminar/docs/its-all-about-flows.md

 init({ initOrder: [http], logger: console });
 ```

-We have a convenience type `Middleware<TProvide, TRequre>` that state what context does it provide to all the middleware downstream of it, and what context does it require from the one upstream of it.
+We have a convenience type `HttpMiddleware<TProvide, TRequre>` that state what context does it provide to all the middleware downstream of it, and what context does it require from the one upstream of it.

 This allows you to be absolutely sure that the middlewares are executed, and in the right order.
 If you try to play around with them - you'll see that if for example you put db after auth or remove it altogether, then it won't compile at all.